-Students can get a jump start on earning college credits by taking college courses while they are in still in high school through Minnesota’s PSEO program.
-This program allows students to take college courses tuition-free, saving both time and money on completing a college degree.
+Students can get a jump start on earning college credits by taking college courses while they are still in high school through Minnesota’s PSEO program.
+This program allows students to take college courses tuition-free, saving time and money to complete a college degree.
 PSEO courses may also fulfill high school course requirements and count toward a high school diploma.

 10th grade sophomores must be attending a Minnesota public high school to qualify for PSEO.
 Additional requirements:

 - Meet or exceed the 8th grade Reading Minnesota Comprehensive Assessment (MCA) OR

 - If the MCA test was not taken, scoring at or above 250 on the Reading Accuplacer